riclarsson/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 `PythonicDISORT` is not meant to replace `DISORT`.
 Due to fundamental differences between Python and FORTRAN, `PythonicDISORT`, though optimized, remains about an order of magnitude slower than `DISORT`.
 Thus, projects which prioritize computational speed should still use `DISORT`.
-We will continue optimizing `PythonicDISORT`; there remain avenues for code vectorization among other optimizations.
+We will continue to optimize `PythonicDISORT`; there remain avenues for code vectorization among other optimizations.
 It is unlikely that `PythonicDISORT` can be optimized to achieve the speed of `DISORT` though.
 In addition, `PythonicDISORT` currently lacks `DISORT`'s latest features,